astephens91/ShoeAPI/README.md

 ShoeAPI

-A API about shoes built in Django!
+An API about shoes built in Django!